deepestworldcommunity/deepestworldcommunity.github.io/content/introduction.md

 bows and crossbows require two hands and thus do not allow a shield to be equipped.
 When equipping a shield your character gains the benefits from the shield, but also will automatically do a percentage less damage.

+### Gem Pyramid

+Things become interesting at level 2.
+At this level and on every other levels your character gains will provide an extra gem slot.
+In time, it will form into a pyramid.
+You can access it via pressing the `P` key.

+### Skillbar

+At the bottom of the screen is the skill bar.
+It behaves like a regular inventory slots but the main purpose is to put skills there.
+Your character can cast them if it has enough mp.
+There are 8 slots that can be used by the keys `1` - `8`.

+## Custom Keybindings

+You can change all the mentioned keybindings in the menu.